Ferddi/psf-monkey/README.md

 -------------------------

 1. Download DirectX SDK December 2006: http://www.microsoft.com/en-au/download/details.aspx?id=10990 (448MB!)
 You can use other version, as long as Direct X 7 is still there.
 That is, Direct Draw and Direct 3D 7.
+Install the DirectX SDK into the directory C:\sdk\Microsoft DirectX SDK (December 2006).
+IF NOT YOU HAVE TO CHANGE IT IN THE VISUAL C++ SOLUTION FILE!

 2. Download the target from github, and copy the directory over into your monkey directory.
 Hopefully seeing the github you will realise where those directory should go.